Discriminative Semantic Transitive Consistency for Cross-Modal Learning: Experiments

 \textbf{Image-text Datasets:} We report the comparison results for both \texttt{Pascal Sentence} and \texttt{Wikipedia} dataset with prior approaches, in Tab.~\ref{tab:pascal_prior_method} and Tab.~\ref{tab:wiki_prior_method} respectively.
 We report the mAP score for prior methods as provided by the authors in \cite{zhen2019deep}.
 Since there is no fixed split provided on the dataset, we perform the experiment with $10$ random train/test splits, and report the mean and standard deviation.
-We did the same for the state of the art DSCMR \cite{zhen2019deep} method with the same random splits as well.
+We did the same for the state of the art DSCMR \citep{zhen2019deep} and MTFH \citep{liu2019mtfh} methods with the same random splits as well.

-The authors of DSCMR \cite{zhen2019deep} have also provided the features for train and test split for \texttt{Pascal Sentence} dataset.
-We also report the mean and standard deviation of mAP score for the available features (marked with \textsuperscript{\textbf{+}}) in Tab.~\ref{tab:pascal_prior_method} for both the method (ours and DSCMR).
-While we do not finetune our feature extraction networks on the target datasets, DSCMR \cite{zhen2019deep} seems to do that before training the main method.
+The authors of DSCMR \citep{zhen2019deep} have also provided the features for train and test split for \texttt{Pascal Sentence} dataset.
+We also report the mean and standard deviation of mAP score for the available features (marked with \textsuperscript{\textbf{+}}) in Tab.~\ref{tab:pascal_prior_method} for both the method (ours, DSCMR and MTFH).
+While we do not finetune our feature extraction networks on the target datasets, DSCMR \citep{zhen2019deep} seems to do that before training the main method.
 Hence we also compare with the finetuned features provided directly by them.
 We observe here that our approach performs marginally better than the best performing previous approach using extracted features both in the \texttt{Pascal Sentence} dataset ($60.87$ \vs $60.54$) and \texttt{Wikipedia} dataset ($46.08$ \vs $45.00$).
+We also observe that the proposed approach also significantly outperforms the hashing based approach for both the lengths of $32$ and $64$ for both \texttt{Wikipedia} ($43.83$ \vs $46.08$ and $44.80$ \vs $46.08$) and \texttt{Pascal Sentence} ($60.46$ \vs $69.88$ and $65.89$ \vs $69.88$).

 The published numbers by other methods on Wikipedia dataset are higher, eg.\ DSCMR reports $49.9$ (while it obtains $45.00$ in our implementation).
 We believe that this is due to stronger features used by the previous approaches, which are unfortunately not publicly available for us to compare on.